FSFTN/Website-Contents/about/about.md

 We would always love to expand our activities and welcome new members to our organization to join the mission along with us.

-FSFTN has been registeres under the **Tamilnadu Societies Registration Act, 1975** (Tamilnadu Act27 of 1975) in the year 2014.
+FSFTN has been registered under the **Tamilnadu Societies Registration Act, 1975** (Tamilnadu Act27 of 1975) in the year 2014.

 ## Disclaimer